Who We Are

 Matt Mandrusiak, Vice Chair

-Matt Mandrusiak is the father of a seven-year-old daughter who was diagnosed with diabetes at the age of two.
-With no history of diabetes in their diabetes in their families, Matt and his wife Kelly had to learn how to manage Ella’s illness.
+Matt Mandrusiak is the father of an eight-year-old daughter who was diagnosed with diabetes at the age of two.
+With no history of diabetes in their families, Matt and his wife Kelly had to learn how to manage Ella’s illness.

 Matt says their family has been inspired by Ella’s resilience and positive outlook and the way she proudly answers questions about her glucose monitor and pump.